elixirschool/elixirschool/lessons/basics/mix.md

 $ iex -S mix
 ```

-Starting `iex` this way will loads your application and dependencies into the current runtime.
+Starting `iex` this way will load your application and dependencies into the current runtime.

 ## Manage Dependencies